justaman045/portfolio/content/posts/codedamn/arch-vs-Debian-vs-Fedora-Difference-between-Different-Architecture-of-Linux.md

   - fedora
 status: "published"
 type: Post
-# summary: In this article, I'll tell you about Arch vs. Debian vs Fedora - Difference between Different Architectures of Linux.
+description: In this article, I'll tell you about Arch vs. Debian vs Fedora - Difference between Different Architectures of Linux.
 ---

-# Arch vs. Debian vs Fedora - Difference between Different Architectures of Linux

 As a Windows or Mac user, you might have thought why are there so many distros available for Linux PCs, and why a huge number of distros?
 Why can't they just merge all of them and develop the best, well-suited, customizable, and free Linux distro ever to unite all the Linux Users under one Distribution and Architecture??
 Well in this article we're going to talk about that only.